rsghosh/rsghosh.github.io/_projects/05-frostbite.md

 # Frostbite Toolhead

-I designed a fan duct for the [K3 printer](/projects/02-k3) that utilizes a 4028 axial server fan for increased part cooling over the previous dual 4010 blower fan option, as well as a new toolhead to fit this cooling solution.
+I designed a fan duct for the [K3 printer](/projects/02-k3) that uses a 4028 axial server fan for increased part cooling over the previous dual 4010 blower fan option, as well as a new toolhead to fit this cooling solution.